osenco/mpesa/LARAVEL.md

 # Sample Controller For Laravel
 ## The Mpesa Controller
 We will need a controller to handle MPesa Transactions and save them to a database table of your choice.
 See [this example](examples/MpesaController.php) for sample code.

 ```bash
 php artisan make:controller MpesaController
 ```
+or create a file called `MpesaController.php` in the `app/Htp/Controolers` and copy the contents of the [sample controller](examples/MpesaController.php) into the newl created file.

 ### Import Class With Namespace
+Put this code at the top of the controller to make the M-PESA class available for use.

 ```php
 use Osen\Mpesa\STK;
 ```

 ### Instantiating The Class
 In your controller's constructor, instantiate the Mpesa API class you want to use by passing configuration options like below:

 ```php